 The Trellis School is operated by Learn It Systems/Trellis Services LLC.
 The physical facilities include two instructional buildings, which both include classrooms, library/ media lab, cafeteria, large natural environment instructional spaces, sensory room, gymnasium, therapy treatment rooms, and gross motor spaces.
 The preschool and elementary building also has a fenced outdoor activity area.
 The middle and high school building also has an instructional kitchen and multiple vocational spaces.
 ABA Services, outpatient Speech and Occupational Therapy are also operated by Learn It Systems/Trellis Services LLC at the same locations.
 Students enrolled in preschool, elementary, or middle school will be working toward a Maryland High School Diploma or a- Maryland Certificate of Program Completion.
 Students begin participating in statewide testing in 3rd grade.
 Students in the high school program will be working towards a Maryland Certificate of Program Completion.
-High school students participate in alternative statewide testing.
+Students begin participating in statewide testing in 3rd grade.
+Students in the high school program will be working towards a Maryland Certificate of Program Completion.
+Students begin participating in statewide testing in 3rd grade.
+Students in the high school program will be working towards a Maryland Certificate of Program Completion.
+Students begin participate in alternative State testing through the IEP process participate in alternative State testing.

 Class sizes are small at The Trellis School with the maximum of a 1:9 teacher student ratio.
 Most students in the preschool and elementary grades are supported by trained 1:1 instructors who are supervised by special educators.
 Although students may be provided with 1:1 support throughout their enrollment at The Trellis School, as determined by their Individualized Education Plan (IEP), the goal is to systematically address skills needed for independence to reduce adult support.
 Some students may be supported by instructors on a 1:2 or 1:3 ratio.